Gregory Gordon

 R v S

-Successful defence of alleged sexual assault at an Army Cadets camp.
+Defence of an alleged sexual assault at an Army Cadets camp, involving vulnerable parties, resulting in acquittal.

 Gregory is a recognised specialist in Animal Welfare, hunting and raptor persecution legislation.
 He has expertise in the complex legislative framework surrounding the enforcement of Animal Welfare offences, including compliance with complex technical regulations, the Regulation of Investigatory Powers Act 2000 (RIPA), and the viability of private prosecutions.